 Without further ado, let’s break down Cigar Golf Club’s The Green and see what this cigar brings to the table.

 The Green consists of mostly Nicaraguan tobacco with some Jamastran tobacco from Honduras in the filler.
-The cigar is produced in Nicaragua at the Placencia factory.
+The cigar is produced in Nicaragua at the Plasencia factory.

 Wrapper: Nicaraguan Jalapa Habano Seco

 Cigar Golf Club’s The Green is available in one size – a 6 x 50 Toro.
 The cigar is sold in singles or in the Cigar Golf Club box.

 The Jalapa wrapper of The Green had a medium brown color with a rosado tint.
 There was a light coating of oil on the surface of the wrapper.
 This is what I considered this to be a smooth wrapper.
 There were some visible veins, and most of the wrapper seams were not noticeable.

 There are two bands on The Green cigar.
 The primary band features a green, red, black, gold, and white color scheme.
 There is a white golf ball at the center of the band on a circular black background.
 The golf ball has the initials “CGC” in gold.
 Surrounding the ball are a gold wreath and two gold golf clubs.
 The remainder of the band is mostly green.
 Above the black background is a red ribbon with gold trim.
 On that ribbon is the text “THE DRIVER” in large white font.
 Below the black background is a smaller red ribbon with white trim that has the text “by Plasencia” in white trim.
 There are gold, adornments around the rest of the band.
 The left side contains the text “HAND MADE” in small dark font.
 On the right side is the text “NICARAGUA” – also in small dark font.

 The secondary band has a large red stripe with black and gold trim across the top and bottom.
 On the center of the red stripe is the text “CIGAR GOLF CLUB” in large white font.